What is Colonoscopy?

 If your doctor has recommended a colonoscopy procedure you may be concerned about what this is all about.
 The simple explanation is that your doctor has identified something that needs checking out.
 It doesn’t mean there is any reason to panic – it just means that your symptoms need a closer examination.

-If you’re exploring private options rather than going on a waiting list you’ll find the Highgate Private Hospital has a team of highly experienced consultants and nursing staff who will ensure the colonoscopy procedure is as easy as possible for you.
+If you’re thinking of being seen as a private patient, rather than going on an NHS waiting list, Highgate Private Hospital has a team of highly experienced consultants and nursing staff who will ensure the colonoscopy procedure is as easy as possible for you.

-From your first consultation to the aftercare immediately after the colonoscopy, you’ll be well looked after and any questions you may have will be answered at every stage.
-Our patient information booklet will tell you exactly what will happen at each stage and your consultant will answer any concerns you may have before your colonoscopy takes place.
+From your first consultation to aftercare, you’ll be well looked after and any questions you may have will be answered at every stage.
+Our patient information booklet will tell you exactly what will happen and your consultant will address any concerns you may have before your colonoscopy takes place.

 Q: What conditions might be revealed during a colonoscopy?

-A: It can assist in exploring colitis, polyps (small protruding growths), Crohn’s disease and inflammatory bowel disease.
+A: A colonoscopy can be used to investigate and detect polyps (small protruding growths), ulcers and irritated or swollen tissue.
+It can assist in exploring conditions such as colitis, Crohn’s disease and inflammatory bowel disease.

 Q: Is there any other way of carrying out this kind of exploration?

-A: It is possible to find out some things with a barium enema or an air contrast CT scan, but neither of these procedures allows for polyps to be removed or biopsies to be taken so, should there need to be further investigation you would need to return for another procedure
+A: It is possible to find out some things with a barium enema or with an air contrast CT scan.
+However, neither of these allow for polyps to be removed or biopsies to be taken.
+Therefore, should there need to be further investigation you would need to return for another procedure.